-In accordance with Government Auditing Standards, we have also issued our report dated July 21, 2017 on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated July 24, 2020 on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the System's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the System's internal control over financial reporting and compliance.

-July 21, 2017
+July 24, 2020

-The following overview of the financial activity of the New York State and Local Retirement System (the System) for the fiscal year ended March 31, 2017 is intended to provide the reader with an analysis of the System's overall financial position.
+The following overview of the financial activity of the New York State and Local Retirement System (the System) for the fiscal year ended March 31, 2020 is intended to provide the reader with an analysis of the System's overall financial position.
 The System is comprised of the New York State and Local Employees' Retirement System (ERS) and the New York State and Local Police and Fire Retirement System (PFRS).
+The net position of the System is held in the New York State Common Retirement Fund (the Fund), which was established to hold all assets and record changes in fiduciary net position allocated to the System.
 This management's discussion and analysis should be read in conjunction with the basic financial statements of the System, which follow.